 1. Wash with a Natural Shampoo

 If you wash with a men’s natural shampoo two to three times a week, your beard will stay clean and smell amazing.
 It also prevents any buildup of oil or sweat that can cause beard itch and other irritation.

-Since your facial hair is no different than any other hair, you don’t need to buy a special beard wash unless you have extremely sensitive skin underneath.
+Since your facial hair is no different from any other hair, you don’t need to buy a special beard wash unless you have extremely sensitive skin underneath.
 The best shampoos don’t have any sulfates or alcohol.

 2. Beard Treatment and Conditioning

 Another part of beard care is keeping it soft and shiny.
 Beard oil is a mix of carrier and essential oils that has become a great way to condition your beard and add shine.
 Since these products use carrier oils and natural ingredients, it moisturizes your hair follicles and skin underneath, which prevents dry skin and itching.

 Your beard is only as healthy as the skin beneath, so this step is important, particularly if you have sensitive skin that constantly itches because of your beard.

 Using Beard Oil

 Learn How do you use beard oil like a pro.
 To start, you’ll want to be sparing with your oil as you don’t need very much to cover your beard.

 - Pour one to two drops into your palms.

 - Massage the oil into the roots of your hair.
 It can be a dry or wet beard, but it’s most important that it’s clean first.

 - Work the oil through your beard strands until you get to the tips, making sure that the oil has spread over all hair and also moisturized your skin.